-As Florida surges toward full implementation of Common Core State Standards for its public schools, the din is rising from some fronts to pull back.
+As states surge toward full implementation of Common Core State Standards for public schools, the din is rising from some fronts to pull back.

 PolitiFact Florida reviewed comments from the hearings and found that several of the most dramatic criticisms aren’t backed up by the facts.
 Here is a brief review of some of their findings.
 (See individual reports for more details.)

 Common Core refers to a set of national education standards adopted by 45 states, including Florida.
 They came out of years of discussion between private nonprofit groups and state education departments.

 The goal: to better prepare students for college and careers and ensure that students in different states learn the same academic concepts.

 The Obama administration has used its education grant process, Race to the Top, to encourage states to use the new standards, but no state is required to adhere to Common Core.

 One frequent complaint at the hearings is that teachers were not involved in developing the standards.